Susan Dunlap: Personal life

 Born in Kew Gardens, Queens, New York, Dunlap graduated from Bucknell University with a B.A. in 1965 and from the University of North Carolina with a Master of Arts in Teaching in 1966.
 She married Newell Dunlap in 1970.
 In 2020, the Dunlaps live near San Francisco.

 Critical reception

+Reviews

 Carol M. Harper in St. James Guide to Crime and Mystery Writers said in 1996 that "Dunlap has coupled authenticity in setting with a bizarre sense of humor appropriate for Northern California.
 Her series feature radically different heroines (amateur detective, police officer and licensed private detective) from three different backgrounds (rural northern California, urban northern California, and East Coast transplant to urban Southern California) to create three eminently readable series."
 Harper also praised Dunlap for her abilities as a writer of short stories and an editor of crime-story anthologies.

 Kirkus Reviews praises Time Expired, featuring Berkeley, California, homicide detective Jill Smith, as "an adroitly plotted, consistently interesting police procedural."

+Awards

+Pious Deception (1989) and Rogue Wave were finalists for the Anthony Award for Best Novel.